 – Wang Ching-Dao, Confucius and New China

-In 1931, two Americans (one husband and one wife, actually) made an effort, sat down, and translated Richard Wilhelm’s Kung-Tse – Leben und Werk (1925), a monumental book that had blown like a storm over Germany and Europe (and still dominates Chinese-German dictionaries).
-George H. Danton and Annina P. Danton made a discovery of epic proportions: Richard Wilhelm had made stupendous errors in his translations.
+In 1931, two Americans (one husband and his wife) made an effort, sat down, and translated Richard Wilhelm’s Kung-Tse – Leben und Werk (1925), a monumental book that had blown like a storm over Germany and Europe (and still dominates Chinese-German dictionaries).
+George H. Danton and Annina P. Danton made a discovery of epic proportions: Richard Wilhelm, they said, had made stupendous errors in his China translations.
 Here is a part of their verdict:

 As far as we know, there is no English translation of this book, but there is a French rendering by Chavannes.
 Wilhelm translated directly from the Chinese, but used Chavannes, including the latter’s vast learned apparatus, which often completely swamps the actual text. […] we discovered that to treat Wilhelm’s text without reference to the Chinese original would result in English rendering which was very apt to be long removed from what Sse-Ma had said.

-The Dantons refused to translate Wilhelm’s “Heilige” into saints or holy men.
-Holy Confucius was absurd.
-Instead they decided to disabuse him from his German faith and called Confucius “the Sage” and the shengren “sages” – a convention that contested Wilhelm’s mirror world of Heilige or göttlichen Wesen.
-The two Americans published their “translation” of Wilhelm’s work under the new title Confucius and Confucianism by Richard Wilhelm (1931), which was really an entirely new book because so much of Wilhelm’s original humbug had to be corrected: “extremely simply and paratactically, consciously archaistic, with a certain naïve warmth”.
+The Dantons refused to translate Wilhelm’s ‘Heilige’ as saints or holy men.
+Holy Confucius… was absurd!
+What was that crackpot Wilhlem thinking?
+Instead, the Dantons decided to disabuse him from his German faith and called Confucius ‘the Sage’ and the shengren ‘sages’—a revision that trashed Wilhelm’s mirror world of Heilige or göttlichen Wesen.
+The two Americans published their ‘translation’ of Wilhelm’s work under the title Confucius and Confucianism by Richard Wilhelm (1931), which was really an entirely new book because so much of Wilhelm’s original humbug had to be corrected: ‘extremely simply and paratactically, consciously archaistic, with a certain naïve warmth’.
 One example: In the Lun Yu chapter two verse three two key concepts were discussed: 德de and 耻chi, which James Legge translated as virtue and shame.
+Fair enough.
 Wilhelm on the other hand called the former the Kraft des Wesens (force of character) and the latter Gewissen (conscience).
-When it came to shengren and junzi, Wilhelm’s translations got confusing:
+When it came to shengren and junzi, Wilhelm’s translations beggard common sense: